 UNHCR is committed to supporting refugees who choose to voluntarily return to Syria, with the aim of making their return as safe and sustainable as possible.
-Since 20 January 2025, UNHCR Jordan has been facilitating free bus transportation through JETT, covering ticket costs and a 50kg luggage allowance per person.
+In response to many requests from refugees, and with the support of donors, UNHCR is updating its assistance for returns as part of ongoing efforts to respond to identified refugee needs.

-Starting 1 September 2025, UNHCR Jordan will provide the following assistance:
+UNHCR Jordan currently provides the following assistance:

 UNHCR regularly reviews its programs to best meet the needs of refugees.
 Any updates will be shared on UNHCR’s Helpsite and official WhatsApp groups.
 Please note that all UNHCR services, including voluntary return assistance, are always free of charge.